 Feb.
 1: Standard Admissions Deadlines

 Applications for fall admission that are completed by the Feb.
 1 deadline (domestic and international) will be given priority for state-funded graduate assistantships.
-Individuals interested in pursuing graduate education in chemistry are strongly encouraged to identify a faculty mentor prior to being accepted into the program.
+Individuals interested in pursuing graduate education in chemistry must identify a faculty mentor prior to being accepted into the program.
+The faculty member will serve as the student’s advocate during the admissions process.
 Applicants should contact faculty members directly about research opportunities.

 Oct.
 1: Alternate Admissions Deadline